rprimi/ICCPAE_2025/README.md

-### Slides and materials from the keynote and workshop I delivered at the International Conference on Cognitive and Psychological Assessment and Enhancement (ICCPAE 2025)[https://psychometrics.bnu.edu.cn/iccpae2025_en/], held in Beijing, China.
+### Slides and materials from the keynote and workshop I delivered at the International Conference on Cognitive and Psychological Assessment and Enhancement (ICCPAE 2025)[https://psychometrics.bnu.edu.cn/iccpae2025_en/], held in Beijing Normal University, China.

 **Key Note**
 _Personality as Search: Automated Big Five Assessment with BERT_